jourquin/Box-Cox-Lambdas-Heuristic/README.md

 # Fast identification of good lambda's values for Box-Cox transforms

 Transportation costs, transit times and trip lengths are often included in random utility functions used in multinomial logit models.
-As they are correlated, Box-Cox transformations may help to obtain better estimators with the expected signs.
+As they only partially explain modal choice decisions and they are correlated, Box-Cox transformations may help to obtain better estimators with the expected signs.

 This project presents, in a systematic and visual way, the impact that Box-Cox transforms have on the